ypark9/yopa.page/content/blog/2025-12-17-securing-agentic-ai-for-financial-institutions.md

   - Finance
   - Architecture
 tags:
+  - Amazon Bedrock AgentCore
+  - AI Agents
   - Zero Trust
+  - Security
-  - PrivateLink
+  - AWS PrivateLink
-  - Identity Propagation
+  - AWS IAM
 ---

 For a bank, an AI agent isn't just a chatbot; it's a potential attack vector.
 If "Agent A" (Customer Support) calls "Agent B" (Transaction Handler), how do we trust that call?